California Man (song)

-"California Man" is a song by British rock and roll band The Move.
-It was written by the band's guitarist/vocalist Roy Wood, who has said he wrote it as a pastiche of Little Richard (Wood's favorite musician of the time) and Jerry Lee Lewis (Move pianist/guitarist/vocalist Jeff Lynne's favorite musician at the time).
+"California Man" is a song by British rock and roll band the Move.
+It was written by the band's guitarist/vocalist Roy Wood, who has said he wrote it as a pastiche of Little Richard (Wood's favourite musician of the time) and Jerry Lee Lewis (fellow Move member Jeff Lynne's favourite musician at the time).
+The song was also produced by him, alongside Jeff Lynne, and recorded in 1971 at Philips Studios, based in London.
+The song became the band's final charting single in the United Kingdom, charting at number 7, and was covered by acts such as Cheap Trick and Cliff Richard.

 Release

-Though the band's popularity would continue to be milked with bootleg singles throughout the 1970s, this was The Move's last officially released single.
+Though the band's popularity would continue to be milked with bootleg singles throughout the 1970s, this was the Move's last officially released single.
 It was released in April 1972, bearing "Do Ya" and "Ella James" as a double B-side.
-A pastiche of Jerry Lee Lewis, Little Richard and Larry Williams, the composition is recorded in a high-energy rock and roll style, with lead vocals by both Wood and Jeff Lynne, who were at the time jointly leaders of both the Electric Light Orchestra (ELO) and The Move.
+A pastiche of Jerry Lee Lewis, Little Richard and Larry Williams, the composition is recorded in a high-energy rock and roll style, with lead vocals by both Wood and Jeff Lynne, who were at the time jointly leaders of both the Electric Light Orchestra (ELO) and the Move.
 "California Man" reached number 7 on the UK Singles Chart in May 1972.
+Reviewing the single, Record World said "Without a doubt, this is the finest all-around rock & roll record of the year."
 The ELO issued its first single, "10538 Overture", a month after this track.

 In the U.S., "California Man" was issued on the United Artists record label.
 It was flipped after release, when Lynne's "Do Ya" B-side proved more popular.
-It became The Move's only U.S. charting single, peaking at number 93 on the Billboard Hot 100 in November 1972.
+It became the Move's only U.S. charting single, peaking at number 93 on the Billboard Hot 100 in November 1972.
 Only Wood, Lynne and drummer Bev Bevan appear on the recording.
-The picture sleeve has an older picture of The Move, including bassist Rick Price, who was no longer a member of the group by then.
-None of the Move's albums included the song in their original release; however, it does appear as a bonus track on the reissue of Message from the Country.
+The picture sleeve has an older picture of the Move, including bassist Rick Price, who was no longer a member of the group by then.
+None of the Move's albums included the song in their original release; however, it does appear as a bonus track on the 1998 reissue of Message from the Country.

-A live vocal performance of the song survives from a 22 June 1972 repeat episode of BBC's Top of the Pops.